How you can safely expand the group of people you have close contact with during the coronavirus (COVID-19) pandemic.

 If you do form a support bubble, it is best if this is with a household that lives locally.
 This will help prevent the virus spreading from an area where more people are infected.

 All members of both households must agree to this arrangement.
 Children who live with a parent or someone with parental responsibility are not required to agree to the support bubble arrangement.

 If you share custody of your child with someone you do not live with

 If you share custody of a child with someone you do not live with, the child can move freely between both parents’ households.
-You do not need to form a support bubble to do this.
+You do not need to form a support bubble or childcare bubble to do this.

-You can form a support bubble if you are eligible.
+Each parent can separately form a support bubble and/or a childcare bubble with another household if eligible.

 How support bubbles relate to childcare bubbles

 A support bubble is different from a childcare bubble.
 A childcare bubble allows you to link with another household to provide childcare for children under 14.

 Being in a support bubble does not stop you from forming a childcare bubble.
 Your support and childcare bubble do not have to be with the same household.
 However, you should avoid seeing members of your childcare and support bubbles at the same time, to limit the risk of spreading coronavirus.

 Unlike a support bubble, you must not meet or interact socially with your childcare bubble.